microsoft/hands-on-lab-github-copilot/docs/workshop.md

 By performing the above `Copy` and Paste or `Insert at Cursor [^Enter]`, you can modify the old Java code to be compliant with the latest language specifications.

-## Answering Coding-Related Questions
+## Answering coding-related questions

 Using GitHub Copilot Chat, you can get answers to questions about Java implementation.

+Questions about :
-- Questions about the language specifications of the programming language
+- The language specifications of the programming language
-- Questions about the Java runtime environment
+- The Java runtime environment
-- Questions about library migration
+- Library migration
-- Questions about how to use a specific library
+- How to use a specific library

 ### Questions about the language specifications of the programming language